rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

  ever-changing perspectives of value of every human being on earth.
-Additionally, money must store value over time, and it must be transmissible over large distances, anywhere that humans wish to transact.
+Additionally, money must store value over time, and it must be transmittable over large distances, anywhere that humans wish to transact.

-There has never been a true *global money*, that is, a money that everyone agrees on as their
+There has never been a true *global money*, that is, a money that everyone on earth agrees on as their
  [unit of account](unit-of-account.md),
  their